karlgroves/jquery-live-regions/README.md

   * text
   * all
 * busy - is the live region busy or not.
 Valid values are 'true' and 'false'.
 As before, must be strings.
+* className - CSS class name to be added to the node
+* replace - boolean representing whether or not the current text is to be replaced or not.
+If false, the text (defined below) will be appended to the live region node.
+If true, all existing content is removed first.
+* text - string of text (or HTML) to be inserted into the live region.

 ### Sample use with all available properties: